dawesi/openteamware/README.md

 Requirements

+- Windows or Linux
+- Java JDK (in case not already installed)
-- ColdFusion 8+ or Railo 3+
+- Application Server: ColdFusion 8+ or Railo 3+
-- mysql 5+
+- Database: mysql 5+

-Setup Guide
+otw has been heavily tested on Linux but should run on Windows as well.

 Setup instructions
 ==================